Connectime4ever/kickstarter-analysis/README.md

 - It is advised to **avoid** launch dates from November to January following year.
 - Campaigns with goals less than $1000 shows higher percentage of success while campaigns with goals set higher than $45000 tend to be the least successful.
 ### Limitations of this dataset
 - As this dataset is only for one year it is not sure if it is showing a reliable seasonality pattern of success based on launch dates.
-It might need necessary to look into the trend of other years to be sure that the seasonality is consistent, and if there are any extraordinary situations affecting the monthly performance.
+It might be necessary to look into the trend of other years to be sure that the seasonality is consistent, and if there are no extraordinary situations affecting the monthly performance.
 - It would be interesting to know what is the rate of pledges actually collected in plays subcategory.
 This migth be helpful to tune a play campaign goal.
 ### Other possible tables and/or graph that we could create.
 - The pivot table above referenced in "Challenges and Difficulties Encountered" could be helpful to ease the process and assure accuracy.